-So, like a smart shopper, you contact a few and ask for bids.
-How much would they charge to take care of your commercial landscaping needs?
+Chances are when you’re looking for a professional landscaping company to service your commercial property, you have a few choices.
+So, like a smart shopper, you contact a few and ask for commercial landscape maintenance bids.
+How much would they charge to take care of your commercial landscaping service needs?

 Then, your fun begins.
 Except, it’s not necessarily fun.